ChrisV2026/Projects/README.md

 Anti Cargo Theft (Python, Makefile, Latex, Doxygen)\
 The program and project pitch of our idea to solve Canada Cartage's Challenge at the Delta Hacks V 2019.
-Below is a link to our project idea and the repo with our code and pitch
+Below is a link to our project idea and the repo with our code and pitch.

 Project Idea:
 https://devpost.com/software/anti-cargo-theft?ref_content=contribution-prompt&ref_feature=engagement&ref_medium=email&utm_campaign=contribution-prompt&utm_content=contribution_reminder&utm_medium=email&utm_source=transactional#app-team